 The photo can still be licensed today as of 2025: www.gettyimages.co.uk/detail/photo/little-jedi-royalty-free-image/172984439.
 We found it by searching for "jedi boy" on gettyimages.co.uk.
 The photo is credited to a madisonwi, presumably an alias based on the location Madison, Wisconsin.
 Here's a random website about adoption that uses it: www.adoptionadvocates.net/star-wars-adoption-language/ and where it can be seen without the watermarks.

 The droids can be seen e.g. at: www.amazon.co.uk/04-Kampf-Droiden-Superheftig-Jedi/dp/B004TINSW6, a promotional material for a 2008 The Clone Wars television series audio CD and available as transparent PNGs without background in several sources.
 The Yoda art also seems to come from that show: rpggamer.org/page.php?page=4229.
-The contractor's children were likely watching it when they had the idea.
+One can picture the contractor's children watching that show when a lightbulb popped over their heads.

 2011 Wayback Machine archive of webofcheer.com scrolled to show Johnny Carson